jeffreykegler/old_kollos/about.md

 + a C library, called Libmarpa, which implements the core parse engine.
 It's very low-level -- for example, there are no strings.
 Rules, symbols, error messages, etc. are all integers.

-+ a Perl/XS wrapper, also in C, which provides the necessary upper layer for Libmarpa.
++ a Perl/XS wrapper, also in C, which provides the necessary upper layer for Libmarpa and contains most of the SLIF logic.

 + pure Perl logic, which combined with the previous two becomes Marpa::R2, a Perl module